let-me-cook/SillyTavern-Roadway/readme.md

 RP models haven't revolutionized like other fields since last year.
 Programmers now get Claude 3.5 Sonnet.
 Reason models became very popular.
 We still have the same crippy llama/mistral fine-tunes.
 - In the author's note, there could be Create interactive scenarios for the player.
 Keep scenes moving. note for a better story.
 But in my experience, most 12B fine-tunes suggest the same things.
 Models have biases.
 Even when I swipe, I get similar responses.
 This is frustrating.

->I decided to use the action _3_.
-What am I going to do?
-Copy paste?

-Well, if you have [Guided Generations](https://github.com/Samueras/Guided-Generations) extension, I suggest using _Impersonate_ with copy-pasted action.

 >So is this just a simple LLM request?

 Yes.
 You can do the same thing with: